-By Monica Allaby, Communications Coordinator, Posted on March 23, 2020
+By Monica Allaby, Communications Advisor, Posted on March 23, 2020

 Community Forests International has acquired a 115-acre forest in Waterford, New Brunswick, about 15 kilometers from Sussex.
 The Sackville-based charity has now protected more than 1,170 acres of old forest in New Brunswick.